Frequently Asked Questions About Becoming a Music Major

 Do I need to submit a portfolio?
 If so, what needs to be included and what are the deadlines?

-No portfolio is necessary for the School of Music, but the student will have to complete an information form outlining his or her prior music experiences.
+No portfolio is necessary for the School of Music, but the student will be asked to complete an information form outlining his or her prior music experiences.

-Composition applicants must submit works in a form presentable to the faculty.
+Composition applicants are asked to submit works in a form presentable to the faculty.

 Are scholarships available and if so, what is required?